arangodb/docs/3.10/index.md

 ## What is ArangoDB

-ArangoDB is an open-source database management system specializing in storing graph structures.
+ArangoDB is an open-source database management system for graphs.
 Graphs are information networks comprised of nodes and relations.

     Node ---Relation---> Node